TaouMou/starship-presets/README.md

 ![Prompt](./screenshot.png)

-To set up the OS icon, create an environmental variable called STARSHIP_DISTRO and give it the icon of your OS as value.
-(How to find the icon of you OS: https://www.nerdfonts.com/cheat-sheet)

  | Colors | Hex Code | Colors | Hex Code | Colors | Hex Code
  | :---: | :---: | :---: | :---: | :---: | :---: |
  | ![#5A5A79](https://readme-swatches.vercel.app/5A5A79?style=round) | `#5A5A79` | ![#38959E](https://readme-swatches.vercel.app/38959E?style=round) | `#38959E` | ![#873739](https://readme-swatches.vercel.app/873739?style=round) | `#873739` |